PRE-EMPTIVE LISTENING

 Beyond The Panorama

 Panoramic listening is an active, receptive presence.
-But in its most sensitive form, it is pre-emptive.
-It is anticipatory listening, always ready and waiting, a second before things happen.Animals need to listen for things which haven't happened yet, but could occur at any moment.
+But in its most sensitive form it is pre-emptive.
+It is anticipatory listening, always ready and waiting, a second before things happen.

-Predators listen for specific signals when hunting specific prey.
+A useful idea to remember is how predators listen-out for specific signals when hunting specific prey.

 Imagine how early man would listen-out into the distance to find wild boar or buffalo; or nearby for tasty insects... and if they didn't pay attention the split second a bee buzzed by, they'd miss the honey forever.

 It depends where you are and what sort of background noises there are, but i often listen-out for dogs and children; at night for owls and hedgehogs; if it's raining then creaking floorboards and car doors slamming.
-I don't hear them very often; hearing them is irrelevant, listening-out for them is the vital part.
+I don't hear them often; hearing them is irrelevant, listening-out for them is the vital part.

-Listening for specific signals is a useful step, but any form of selective attention inevitably limits the full panoramic awareness of a vulnerable animal.
+Listening for such specific signals is a useful step, but any form of selective attention overrides the transparent openness necessary to hear split-second sounds.

 We are all making ourselves unhappy by continuously focusing, continuously thinking and wanting – chasing after the next focal point, the next missing part in our satisfaction puzzle.